gadget-framework/gadget2/docs/userguide.md

     digestioncoefficients    1  0  0

-This example shows that for the associated data file, the label ”smallcapelin” will be interpreted as applying to immature capelin (a stock called immature.capelin) of lengths 5-10cm, the label ”mediumcapelin” will be interpreted as applying to immature and mature capelin (stocks immature.capelin and mature.capelin) of lengths 10-15cm, and the label ”largecapelin” will be interpreted as applying to mature capelin (a stock called mature.capelin) of lengths 15-20cm.
+This example shows that for the associated data file, the label "smallcapelin" will be interpreted as applying to immature capelin (a stock called immature.capelin) of lengths 5-10cm, the label "mediumcapelin" will be interpreted as applying to immature and mature capelin (stocks immature.capelin and mature.capelin) of lengths 10-15cm, and the label "largecapelin" will be interpreted as applying to mature capelin (a stock called mature.capelin) of lengths 15-20cm.

 ### TimeVariable Files {#subsec:timevar}